lukasjhan/furo-sample-nextjs/README.md

 ## How to start

-1. Input your client id and redirect uri in page/index.js
+1. Input your client id in page/index.js

 2. Run server